Class of 1984: Plot

 At school, Andrew is confronted with more and more evidence of Peter's crimes.
 The two grow increasingly at odds.
-Eventually, after Peter kills Terry's animals in his lab, Andrew and Peter wind up in a bathroom alone together.
+Eventually, after Peter kills Terry's animals in his lab, Andrew and Peter end up alone in a bathroom.
 Peter throws himself into a mirror and beats himself, claiming that Andrew attacked him.
 Trying to clear things up, Andrew visits Peter's mother at home.
-Frustrated when Peter still plays the victim and his mother will not hear Andrew out, he hotwires Peter's car and drives it into a wall.
+Frustrated that Peter still plays the victim and his mother will not hear Andrew, he hotwires Peter's car and drives it into a wall.